vladbph/cymatix-doc/README.md

 .train
     F~REPEAT:what|what did you say|come again|repeat (please|)|pardon me
 .prompt:
-    F~REPEAT = *
+    F~REPEAT: *
 ```
 Star `*` symbol tells to grab last value of the `t_prompt` in the history.

 * ## `B~` prefix.
 Two steps back command
-The prefix tells the framework to take `top-1` deduction from the history.
+The prefix tells the framework to take `top-1` inference from the history.
 It is useful for cases when user asks 'What did you say BEFORE that?'

 * ## `C~` prefix.
 Change slot value command
 The prefix tells the framework to change the value of the slot in the history